zradke/AncestorKit/README.md

 [![License](https://img.shields.io/cocoapods/l/AncestorKit.svg?style=flat)](http://cocoadocs.org/docsets/AncestorKit)
 [![Platform](https://img.shields.io/cocoapods/p/AncestorKit.svg?style=flat)](http://cocoadocs.org/docsets/AncestorKit)

 Inspired by the 2014 WWDC Session ['Advanced User Interfaces with Collection Views,'](http://asciiwwdc.com/2014/sessions/232) AncestorKit provides a way to easily create instance-based inheritance of property values.
-With it, you can easily create models or configuration objects whose property values trickle down to descendants.
+With it, you can create models or configuration objects whose property values trickle down to descendants.
 Trust me, it makes way more sense when you see it in practice.

 ## Usage